Governor: Communities should consider not holding large gatherings

 The state is establishing a unified command center to coordinate efforts between state agencies and local communities, he said.
 That includes the state Departments of Health, Education and Homeland Security.

-Gordon also said that, while the risk to Wyoming residents from COVID-19 is low, he’s encouraging communities to think twice about going forward with events that would include 250 or more people.
+Gordon also said that, while the risk to Wyoming residents from COVID-19 is low, he’s encouraging communities to think twice about going forward with large events.

 “With an overabundance of caution, I am recommending we consider carefully whether large community gatherings and events with more than 250 people should happen,” Gordon said, adding he prefers those to be local decisions and not made at the state level.

-Gordon and Dr. Alexia Harrist, the state health officer, both asked county public health offices to inform the command center about those decisions to cancel events, like when the Natrona County Department of Public Health canceled the class 3A/4A State Basketball Championships that were slated to begin today and run through Saturday.
+Gordon and Dr. Alexia Harrist, the state health officer, both asked county public health offices to inform the command center about those decisions to cancel events, like when the Natrona County Department of Public Health canceled the class 3A/4A State Basketball Championships that began Thursday and would have run through Saturday.

 “As decisions like today’s basketball tournament are made, that that be communicated with our offices,” Gordon said.
 “That way we can respond … appropriately.”